Filipino-American art: Filipino cultural night

 Pilipino Cultural Night (PCN) is an event that Filipino American students have made up to stage in touch with their roots, and although there is not a specific person who is well known for PCNs.
 It is a huge factor in Filipino American’s (as well as other people who are not Filipino American) expression and another way for them to keep in touch with their family and friend’s roots.
 PCNs were dance, song, and art forms all in one event.
 They allowed students to learn about their forgotten and unspoken history.
 Students around the nation have adapted the idea of a PCN.
 PCN dates all the way back to 1980 in California where a group of students were curious about their cultural roots.
 Today PCNs are performed all over the United States educating everyone on Filipino culture.

 In PCNs there are usually four suites that base the performances.
 The four suites Rural, Cordillera, Tribal, and Muslim.
 In each suite you see how different they are.
 Each suite contains many different dances that tell a different part of history of the Philippines.
 This is important because Filipino American students that put on these performances not only tell the story of our ancestors but they are also educated on the struggles and hardships they faced.
 PCN is included in Filipino American Artists because students pay tribute to the Pilipino history, you do not have to be famous and well-known nationally in order to show your support for the Filipino American history.

 In Filipino-American performances, many dances are theatrically altered versions of rituals and dances.
 Although criticized by some, PCN's were created for the community at-large to receive information they never did before, whether it be about Filipino history, dances, rituals, or Fil-Am experiences.
 Dances such as "Sarimanok", "Tahing", and "Mumbaki" tell the stories of rituals performed in the Philippines.
 Mumbaki depicts the ritual of priests praying to the god for a successful harvest.

 Skeptics

 Over time there seems to be a pattern on the fame Filipino American Artists.
 Some may believe that fame Filipino Americans get are based on their ethnicity instead of their talent.
 Famous artists like Charice Pempengco rose to fame when people saw her internet videos on YouTube giving her millions of hits.
-She was then flown to America where she guest appeared on major TV shows like Ellen, Oprah and Glee.
-While being interviewed on Oprah you saw that she was questioned more about how she was Filipino coming to America rather than her music abilities.
-On Glee she played Sunshine Corazon a transfer student from the Philippines, she played a stereotypical Filipina.
-This brings to the table are Filipinos famous for their abilities or because they are Filipino.
-People may have different opinions.
+She was then flown to America where she guest appeared on major TV shows like Ellen, Oprah, and Glee.
+While being interviewed on Oprah, she was questioned more about how she was Filipino coming to America than her music abilities.
+On Glee she played Sunshine Corazon, a transfer student from the Philippines who is a stereotypical Filipina.
+This raises the question of whether Filipinos are famous for their abilities or because they are Filipino.